CristinaMoraru/VIRIDIC/README.md

 - the source code for the shiny-app, which provides a graphical user interface for the standa-lone VIRIDIC

-## How to install
+## How to install VIRIDIC

-* copy to your profile the VIRIDIC scripts found here: /VIRIDIC/stand_alone/viridic_scripts/
+* copy to your profile the content of the VIRIDIC folder

 * create and activate the VIRIDIC conda env